scot-taylor-ibm/compare-comply/relnotes.md

 ## Known issues
 {: #known_issues}

-- The maximum size of a PDF file that can be uploaded is 50 Mb.
+- The maximum size of a PDF file that can be uploaded through an individual method or the Tooling is 1.5 MB.
+If you use the [`/v1/batches` interface](/docs/services/compare-comply/batching.html#batching), you can upload documents up to 50 MB in size.
 - PDFs with security enabled cannot be parsed.
 - Documents with non-standard page layouts (such as 2 or 3 columns per page) do not parse correctly.